using CalculusWithJulia

 We have given meaning to a new function \(f+g\) by defining what is does to \(x\) with the rule on the right hand side.
 Similarly, we can define operations for subtraction, multiplication, addition, and powers.

 Doing this works, as Julia treats functions as first class objects, lending itself to higher order programming.
 However, this definition in general is kind of limiting, as functions in mathematics and Julia can be much more varied than just the univariate functions we have defined addition for.
-We won’t pursue this further.
+Further, users shouldn’t be modifying base methods on types they don’t control, as that can lead to really unexpected and undesirable behaviours.
+This is called type piracy.
+We won’t pursue this possibility further.
+Rather we will define new function by what they do to their values, such as h(x) = f(x) + g(x)

 As seen, just like with numbers, it can make sense mathematically to define addition, subtraction, multiplication and division of functions.
 Unlike numbers though, we can also define a new operation on functions called composition that involves chaining the output of one function to the input of another.
 Composition is a common practice in life, where the result of some act is fed into another process.
 For example, making a pie from scratch involves first making a crust, then composing this with a filling.
 A better abstraction might be how we “surf” the web.
 The output of one search leads us to another search whose output then is a composition.